-- 1. Pre-submission Requirements: The following must be submitted on or before, Wednesday, March 15, 2023 by 4:00 p.m.
+- 1. Pre-submission Requirements: The following must be submitted on or before, Monday, July 15, 2024 by 4:00 p.m.
 CDT (No final application will be considered without receipt of a pre-submission packet by the required deadline):

+- Letter of Intent to Apply

+- Map & Legal Description of the property site(s)

+- Market Study Checklist

-- Pre-submission Packet
+- Location Characteristics

 - Market Study Fees

-- Location Characteristics

-- 2. Submission Requirements: The following must be submitted on or before Thursday, May 4, 2023 by 4:00 p.m.
+- 2. Final Submission Requirements: The following must be submitted on or before Monday, August 19, 2024 by 4:00 p.m.
 CDT:

+- Underwriting application

+- Application Fee

+- Evidentiary materials to support the appendixes in the underwriting application, the Threshold Requirements and all financial commitments

+- Evidentiary materials to support the Selection Criteria items

+- Threshold information, if applicable, any additional material upon request only

+- Analysis Fees (upon request only)